riematrix/riematrix.github.io/_posts/2017-7-28-snippets-of-css3-rotation.md

 If float content sizing & positioning is important, we need some precise controls.
 Imagine you need to put content with different size into a turntable, and the content area should be as large as possible.
-Thus finding out the largest inscribed rectangle parallel with the symmetry axis of the sector seems to be a good start.
+Thus finding out the largest inscribed square parallel with the symmetry axis of the sector seems to be a good start.

     <div class="sectors-container">